Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Topology-Aware Multi-Hop Attack

-In MASs, compromised nodes can propagate contamination through inter-agent dependencies, escalating local faults into system-wide risks.
-To effectively model and exploit this process, we introduce the adversarial contamination propagation model (ACPM), which captures the dynamic diffusion of contamination across the MAS task network.
-Building on this model, an automatic planning mechanism is developed to dynamically identify and update attack routes, enabling adaptive selection of topology-optimal paths that maximize contamination effectiveness in evolving environments.
+In MASs, contamination injected into a compromised node can spread through inter-agent dependencies, escalating local faults into system-wide risks.
+To capture and exploit this process, we propose the adversarial contamination propagation model (ACPM), which models contamination diffusion over the MAS task network.
+Given the reconstructed topology, we first select exposed edge nodes as candidate entry points and high-value internal nodes as targets, and then use ACPM to dynamically identify and update topology-optimal attack paths that maximize contamination effectiveness.

 \textbf{Graph-based abstraction}.
-In ACPM, the MAS is modeled as a directed graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, where each node $v_i$ represents an agent.
+The reconnaissance output provides a set of inferred agents $\hat{\mathcal{V}}$ and directed edges $\hat{\mathcal{E}}$.
+In ACPM, we formalize this as a directed graph $\hat{\mathcal{G}} = (\hat{\mathcal{V}}, \hat{\mathcal{E}})$, where node $v_i \in \hat{\mathcal{V}}$ represents an inferred agent and each directed edge $(v_i, v_j) \in \hat{\mathcal{E}}$ encodes a communication dependency.
 Although inter‑agent communication is inherently bidirectional, directed edges are used to characterize the flow of contamination‑related information from $v_i$ to $v_j$, encompassing both task delegation and feedback.
-Nodes directly interacting with the external environment constitute a subset $\mathcal{V}_{edge} \subseteq \mathcal{V}$, which serve as potential entry points for adversarial contamination.
-The attacker selects an initial set of compromised nodes $\mathcal{V}_{start} \subseteq \mathcal{V}_{edge}$ to inject malicious content into the system.
 Each node $v_i$ is assigned a taint value $T_i(t) \in [0,1]$, representing its contamination degree at time step $t$, where $T_i(t) = 0$ indicates a clean state and $T_i(t) = 1$ denotes full contamination.
 At the initial time step $t = 0$, the taint values are initialized as:

-Figure~\ref{ACPM_Model} shows an example of ACPM on a 10-agent system, where $V_1$ is the initial entry point with $T_1(0) = 1$ and $V_{10}$ is the attack target with $T_{10}(0) = 0$.
-All other nodes are initially clean, and contamination propagates along task dependencies over time.

 \textbf{Dynamic propagation process}.
 After initialization, adversarial contamination propagates dynamically along task dependencies.
 At each time step $t \ge 1$, the taint value of node $v_i$ is updated recursively according to its previous state and the aggregated influence of its incoming neighbors.
 Let $\mathcal{N}_{in}(v_i)$ denote the set of upstream nodes with directed edges to $v_i$.
-The update rule is defined as:
+The update rule is: